 Yountville/Rutherford

-Thomas Keller has several great breakfast options in Yountville (such as Bouchon and Bouchon Bakery), but the ambiance here is fun and relaxed.
-The famous fried chicken is a must, and it pairs nicely with Chandon mimosas.
+Thomas Keller has several great breakfast options in Yountville (such as Bouchon Bistro and Bouchon Bakery), but the ambiance here is fun and relaxed.
+In true Ad Hoc style, a 3-course menu is offered, with the menu changing each week.
+The famous buttermilk fried chicken is a must, and it pairs nicely with a mimosa.

-(Pictured at the top.)
-Locals and visitors alike swear by the on-site restaurant at Auberge, which has become famous for a brunch menu that features duck confit hash, crispy artichokes, and Maine lobster omelet paired with a glass of Schramsberg sparkling Brut Rose.
+Locals and visitors alike swear by the on-site restaurant at Auberge du Soleil resort.
+After all, this fine dining restaurant has earned 17 consecutive Michelin Stars.
+The brunch menu features duck confit hash, roasted cauliflower, and a Maine lobster omelet paired with a glass of Schramsberg sparkling Brut Rosé.
 The view of the valley from the open-air terrace is spectacular.

 St. Helena